Banuba/ve-sdk-flutter-integration-sample/README.md

 Banuba [AI Video Editor SDK](https://www.banuba.com/video-editor-sdk) allows you to quickly add short video functionality and possibly AR filters and effects into your mobile app.
 <br></br>
-:exclamation: Support for Flutter plugin is under development at the moment and scheduled for Q4.
-Please, reach out to [support team](https://www.banuba.com/faq/kb-tickets/new) to help you with your own Flutter integration.
+:exclamation: <ins>Support for Flutter plugin is under development at the moment and scheduled for __Q4__.
+Please, reach out to [support team](https://www.banuba.com/faq/kb-tickets/new) to help you with your own Flutter integration.<ins>

-Please keep in mind that main part of integration and customization should be implemented in **android**, **ios** directories using Native Android and iOS development.
+<ins>Keep in mind that main part of integration and customization should be implemented in **android**, **ios** directories using Native Android and iOS development.<ins>

 This sample demonstrates how to run VE SDK with [Flutter](https://flutter.dev/).